-Here is a step-by-step instruction, but first a warning: NEVER CONNECT +12 V BEFORE - AND BO ARE CONNECTED.
-If you want to test the BMS4S before installation, connect - and B0 to battery minus first, and then +12 and B12 to battery plus (and then command wm=2 to tell BMS4S that only 12 V is connected).
+Here is a step-by-step instruction, but first a warning: NEVER CONNECT +12 V BEFORE - AND BO ARE CONNECTED, AND ALWAYS START INSTALLATION BY CONNECTING - AND BO FIRST.
+If you want to test the BMS4S before installation, connect - and BO to battery minus first, and then +12 and B12 to battery plus (and then command wm=2 to tell BMS4S that only 12 V is connected).
+BO, B12 and - (minus/ground) must always be connected when BMS4S is connected to the LFP cells.
 More details on each connection can be found in the next chapter.